Apollon77/ioBroker.tuya/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Added decoding of phase_a/b/c and alarm_set_2
+* (Apollon77) Added fallback for cloud polling when no values were updated using MQTT connection
 * (Apollon77) Added decoding of bitmaps (read only for now)

 ### 3.11.4 (2022-12-28)